Medal of 21 Azer

 The Medal of 21 Azer was established in 1946 by the National Government of Azerbaijan.
 It was awarded to about 20 thousand people.

 History

-On 2 December 1945, the National Government of Azerbaijan was proclaimed in the Southern Azerbaijan.
+On 2 December 1945, the National Government of Azerbaijan was proclaimed in Southern Azerbaijan.
 This event remained in history as the 21 Azer movement as the 12 December, according to the Iranian calendar, corresponded to the 21st day of the Azer month.